orly-liu/orly-liu.github.io/projects/inventory-optimization-calculator.md

 - **Economic order quantity** — the classic cost-balancing order size
 - **Expected demand during lead time** — the exposure window
-- **Overstock and understock cost** — where downtime cost enters, as the real penalty for being short
+- **Overstock and understock cost** — penalty for holding one additional or one less unit
-- **Critical ratio** — understock over the sum of both, giving the service level the economics justify rather than one picked by policy
+- **Critical ratio** — compares the cost of understocking with the combined costs of understocking and overstocking, giving the service level the economics justify
-- **Poisson demand distribution** — the discrete distribution appropriate for slow-moving spares, where a normal approximation misreads the tail
+- **Poisson demand distribution** — the cumulative probability measures the likelihood that actual lead-time demand will be less than or equal to a candidate stocking quantity (k).
-- **Reorder point and maximum stock** — the actual output, compared against current on-hand so the recommendation is a decision, not a number
+- **Reorder point and maximum stock** — the actual output, compared against current on-hand

 **Result.** Reorder points and stock levels that reflect what a stockout costs.
 Validated against @RISK Monte Carlo simulation, with a 2.44% deviation between the closed-form recommendation and the simulated optimum.

-**Stack.** A single self-contained HTML file, no dependencies and no install.
-Runs entirely in the browser, keeps a calculation history so scenarios can be compared side by side, and has a dark mode for warehouse floor screens.

 > **About the inputs.** The default values are illustrative rather than drawn
 > from any real part.
 Enter your own figures — the tool holds no embedded data.